Imagine ghost hunting an ENTIRE TOWN, in a single spooky night! That's just what happened on May 2019 in Antioch, Illinois with Hunt the Town™!

 This (locally known to be haunted) property sits right across the street from PM&L Theatre.
-At one time, the property that is occupied JJ Blinker’s Joke, Magic, & Costume Shop today, wasn’t always as jovial as it is today.
+At one time, the property that's now occupied by JJ Blinker’s Joke, Magic, & Costume Shop wasn’t always as jovial as it is today.
 The upstairs was once used for embalming the dead for the Strang Funeral Home.
-Yes, this was the last stop for the complete remains of the recently deceased, before plunged into a grave!
+Yes, this was the last stop for the complete remains of the recently deceased, before being plunged into a grave!
 Rumors have long circulated of hauntings.

 The Haunted JJ Blinker’s Joke, Magic and Costume Shop ~ Credit: Yelp.com

 The Freemasons of Antioch has had various reports of strange happenings!
 Finally the evidence returned that these spirits had much to say after being silenced for so many years.